All Episodes

 That's why he did this.

-And it was Cyanara.
+And it was Sayonara.

-I don't think he took any any questions.
+I don't think he took any questions.

 Here's a portion of what he said.

-This community which has been torn apart by this horrific and bad occurrence over the last week.
+This community, which has been torn apart by this horrific and bad occurrence over the last week.

 So we need that safety.

-But we also need to allow folks who want to express their energy in an appropriate way to have the absolute right to do that because we will not get the healing that we all need if the only response from the public is y'all just be quiet.
+But we also need to allow folks who want to express their energy in an appropriate way to have the absolute right to do that.

 There is a certain level of emotion that must be expressed in order for us to reach a higher plane.